miiichael/social-docs/docs/configuration/settings.rst

 ``SOCIAL_AUTH_<BACKEND_NAME>_WHITELISTED_DOMAINS = ['foo.com', 'bar.com']``
     Supply a list of domain names to be white-listed.
-Any user with an email address on any of the allowed domains will login successfully, otherwise ``AuthForbidden`` is raised.
+Any user with an email address on any of the allowed domains will log in successfully, otherwise ``AuthForbidden`` is raised.

 ``SOCIAL_AUTH_<BACKEND_NAME>_WHITELISTED_EMAILS = ['me@foo.com', 'you@bar.com']``
     Supply a list of email addresses to be white-listed.
-Any user with an email address in this list will login successfully, otherwise ``AuthForbidden`` is raised.
+Any user with an email address in this list will log in successfully, otherwise ``AuthForbidden`` is raised.